RCOSDP/weko/docs/deploymentguide/services.rst

 Elasticsearch
 -------------

-Invenio 3 is an external search engine service.
+WEKO3 3 is an external search engine service.
 It will take care of everything related to the search as indexing, ranking, searching.
 It contains and ingest document under the form of JSON, but it is able to respect type.
 To be able to determine the data structure that you want to ingests and the type of the containing information, it requires you to create a mapping.

 **A mapping** is a simple JSON structure which describes how should look an indexed document.